Some dance pedagogy guidelines by Richard Powers

 Then unfortunately, you'll occasionally get a student who demands that you stop the class to solve their unique problem, which no one else has.
 (Some psychiatrists call this behavior a "demanding sense of entitlement").
 In those cases, you have to be firm for the good of the class, so that the progress of the other students doesn't get stalled or bogged down.

-Speaking of a demanding sense of entitlement, sometimes you'll get a couple who refuses to change partners when you ask them to.
-Of course they'll usually be the only couple who doesn't get a figure by the time everyone else has it.
-Yes, you guessed it — they'll often demand that you slow the class down just for them.
+Sometimes you'll get a couple who refuses to change partners when you ask them to.
+That's fine, but what often happens is they'll be the only couple who doesn't get a figure, when everyone else has succeeded with the help of their rotating partners.
+Yes, you guessed it — the non-rotating couple will often demand that you slow the class down just for them.

 A related question is, "Do you keep working on the step until everyone gets it?"